 For those with osteoarthritis, playing golf aids in maintaining joint flexibility, strength, and stamina while promoting mental health and well-being.
 Golfers also experience lower rates of chronic diseases such as diabetes, obesity, and heart disease.

 Stenner observed that golfers with and without osteoarthritis had a better quality of life and significantly reduced levels of psychological distress, which are indicative of anxiety and depression.
 Golf’s positive impact on well-being may be attributed to factors like exercise, camaraderie, and a sense of belonging.
+If you want to improve your health and well-being through golf, you can play golf with membership which offers a multitude of advantages like access to regular play and well-maintained courses, professional instruction and a supportive, social environment for lasting friendships and cherished memories.

 Though many arthritis sufferers quit sports entirely, the effects of arthritis on golfing remain unclear.
 Stenner’s study focused on the benefits for arthritis patients, rather than potential obstacles.
 Based on the findings, it seems that those with osteoarthritis can continue to play golf due to its low joint impact while still enjoying its advantages.